kln12/Interview_questions/README.md

 17.How to reduce docker image size
 18.where docker container are stored
 19. in production ,if plugins are installed and the process doesn't restart in production
 20. what is the default permission of linux system
  21.what is Inode in linux
 22.Define docker Engine
-23.define Alert manager
+23.How to define Alert manager in grafana
 24.define prometheus
 25.if one node is down and how to pods are shedule to other nodes
 26.how to stop pods on particular node
 27.gitlab runners types
 28. In kubernetes, Role based authentication
 29. explain Disastor Recovery(DR) AND types
 30. Diff b/w EFS and  EBS
 31. Diff B/W application Load balencer and elastic load balencer
 32. how to replicate S3 bucket